 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At June 30, 2018, the District did not have any deferred outflows of resources.
+At June 30, 2019, the District did not have any deferred outflows of resources.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has one type of item that qualifies for reporting in this category.
-The item, unavailable revenues, is reported in the governmental fund balance sheet.
-Governmental funds report unavailable revenue for receivables that have not been received within the modified accrual period.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+At June 30, 2019, the District did not have any deferred inflows of resources.